Veronica White Medal

 Celebrating the unsung heroes of women's rugby league

-This new award will recognise the incredible contributions that so many female rugby league players are making to their local communities and beyond.
+This new award recognises the incredible contributions that so many female rugby league players are making to their local communities and beyond.

-Each of the four NRL clubs participating in the NRL Holden Women's Premiership will nominate one player based on their community efforts.
+In 2019, each of the four NRL clubs participating in the NRL Holden Women's Premiership nominated one player based on their community efforts.

 Criteria for the Veronica White Medal is in line with the Ken Stephen Medal, with the eventual female recipient having demonstrated their commitment to making a difference in their local community, whilst playing rugby league at an elite level throughout the year.